-This site introduces readers to some of the large range of information, ideas, debates and uncertainties relating to rehabilitation.
+This site introduces readers to a small proportion of the information, ideas, debates and uncertainties relating to rehabilitation.
 In other words, it covers rehabilitation matters:

-- scientific information, covering many different disciplines from social sciences to neurophysiology;
+- scientific knowledge, covering many different disciplines, from social sciences to neurophysiology;

 - theories underlying the processes involved in rehabilitation;